bendtherules/bendtherules.github.com/posts/function-name-binding.md

 ## .name

 For both **anonymous** function expression and arrow function, `fn.name` is normally just the empty string  `""`.
-This is rather expected, because  there is no way for .
+This is rather expected, because JS has no w to infer its name.
 Example -
 ```js
 (function() {}).name // ""
 (() =>{}).name // ""